 Louis Lee Haggin II was elected Keeneland Association president, a position he held to 1970.
 Duval A. Headley was elected Keeneland Race Course president.

-Between the spring and fall meetings, the main track was completely overhauled at a cost of $150,000.
-This project was designed to improve surface and sub-surface drainage.
+Between the Spring and Fall Meets, the main track was completely overhauled at a cost of $150,000.
+This project was designed to improve surface and subsurface drainage.